 When you optimize for all these variables, your creatives become hyper-relevant.
 As a result, a customer passing the DOOH screen will see a precise ad that fits all their requirements at that given time.

 You might say that even before DOOH, your ads were hyper-personalized, and you were able to shape advertising experiences for your target audience.
 With programmatic DOOH, your ads can be even more segmented.

-Ace programmatic DOOH with Rebid Desk, a data management platform built for the new age of programmatic
+Ace programmatic DOOH with Rebid Desk, a demand-side platform built for the new age of programmatic

-ReBid built ReBid Desk, an ace data management platform, to enable programmatic in-housing with integration across multiple channels and formats.
+ReBid built ReBid Desk, an ace demand-side platform, to enable programmatic in-housing with integration across multiple channels and formats.